AdobeDocs/experience-manager-65.fr-FR/help/sites-authoring/editing-page-properties.md

    >[!CAUTION]
    >
-   >The **[Permissions](/help/sites-authoring/editing-page-properties.md#main-pars-procedure-949394300)**tab allows editing of CUG configurations based on the presence of the`granite:AuthenticationRequired`mixin.
-If page permissions are configured using deprecated CUG configurations, based on the presence of`cq:cugEnabled`property, a warning message will be shown under **Authentication Requirement**and the option will not be editable, nor will the[Permissions](/help/sites-authoring/editing-page-properties.md#permissions)be editable.
+   >The **[Permissions](/help/sites-authoring/editing-page-properties.md#main-pars-procedure-949394300)** tab allows editing of CUG configurations based on the presence of the `granite:AuthenticationRequired` mixin.
+If page permissions are configured using deprecated CUG configurations, based on the presence of `cq:cugEnabled` property, a warning message will be shown under **Authentication Requirement** and the option will not be editable, nor will the [Permissions](/help/sites-authoring/editing-page-properties.md#permissions) be editable.
    >
    >
    >Le cas échéant, les autorisations des groupes d’utilisateurs fermés doivent être modifiées dans l’[IU classique](/help/sites-classic-ui-authoring/classic-page-author-edit-page-properties.md).